ZhengzeZhou/SILR/README.md

 # SILR
+# Description

 SILR is abbreviated for single-individual likelihood ratio test, which is described in the paper: ...

-This repository contains the main function [SILR.R](https://github.com/ZhengzeZhou/SILR/blob/master/SILR.R), and a correspongding [Shiny app] (https://shiny.rstudio.com/) in [app.R] (https://github.com/ZhengzeZhou/SILR/blob/master/app.R) for easy and interactive use.
+This repository contains the main function [SILR.R](https://github.com/ZhengzeZhou/SILR/blob/master/SILR.R), and a correspongding [Shiny app](https://shiny.rstudio.com/) in [app.R](https://github.com/ZhengzeZhou/SILR/blob/master/app.R) for easy and interactive use.

 To use the program, there are several options: